Ehijator/4-FUNCTION-CALCULATOR/README.md

 # 4-FUNCTION-CALCULATOR
-A calculator made with capable of 4 operations.
+A calculator made with C, capable of 4 operations.